totaldebug/atomic-calendar-revive/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[FEATURE] "
-labels: enhancement
+labels: "Feature Request"
-assignees: ''
+assignees: ""
 ---

 ## Summary